articulate/hermes/docs/api.md

 In most cases, errors that occur during the processing of a message by a handler should not be caught, since an error represents a fatal, unrecoverable condition.
 We can't skip the message, because then all future state in the message store and any read models would be invalid.
 Consequently, in the event of an error, a consumer will stop processing messages.

-After stopping, by default, the error will be thrown, which will likely kill the process.
-If you would like to override the default behavior (perhaps to integrate an error reporting tool), you may supply a custom `onError` function to handle the error instead.
-However, since the consumer has already stopped, it is recommended that you still kill the process afterward to let the process manager handle the problem appropriately.
+?> **After stopping, by default, the error will be thrown, which will likely kill the process.**  If you would like to override the default behavior (perhaps to integrate an error reporting tool), you may supply a custom `onError` function to handle the error instead.
+However, since the consumer has already stopped, it is recommended that you **still kill the process** afterward to let the process manager handle the problem appropriately.

 Some errors actually merit retrying, such as those caused by failed network requests or a [`VersionConflictError`](/extras?id=versionconflicterror).
 Retrying should happen at the handler level, but should limit the number of tries to prevent hanging the consumer indefinitely.
 Here's a brief example: